GuidanceMantras/GuidanceMantras/README.md

 - For private jobs, you just need good degree and skills along with good communication

 ### How-to-decide-which-Job-either-Government-or-Private
-- if you are not fro Financially well and stable family, one kid go for government and other kid go to private so.
+- if you are not from Financially well and stable family, one kid go for government and other kid go to private so.
-- So private kid can support family until other kid get government job
+- So private kid can support family until other kid gets government job
 - if  you are from financially well and stable family, both go for government jobs

 ### Government Jobs